Zedd1558/Traffic-Sign-Localization-and-Recognition/README.md

 #### Recognition
 The ROIs are cropped and passed to a CNN implemented on tensorflow.
 We  used publicly available dataset German Traffic Sign Recognition Benchmark to train our model.
-GTSRBdataset  is  a  multi-category  classification  competition  held  at IJCNN  2011.
-The  dataset  is  composed  of  50,000  images  intotal and 43 classes.
+GTSRB dataset  is  a  multi-category  classification  competition  held  at IJCNN  2011.
+The  dataset  is  composed  of  50,000  images  in total and 43 classes.
+The model is trained end to end using Adam optimizer with a initial learning rate of *0.0001* and a learning rate decay of *0.0001/(numberof epoch×0.5)*.
+The model was trained for 50 epochs with mini batch size of 64.

 <p align="center">
   <img src="https://github.com/Zedd1558/traffic-sign-recognition-tutorial-code/blob/master/documentation/data.png" width="200" />